golightstream/lightstream-prism-dns/plugin/cache/README.md

   greater than 5 minutes.
 * `disable`  disable the success or denial cache for the listed **ZONES**.
 If no **ZONES** are given, the specified cache will be disabled for all zones.
+* `keepttl` do not age TTL when serving responses from cache.
+The entry will still be removed from cache when the TTL expires as normal, but until it expires responses will include the original TTL instead of the remaining TTL.
+This can be useful if CoreDNS is used as an authoritative server and you want to serve a consistent TTL to downstream clients.
+This is **NOT** recommended when CoreDNS is caching records it is not authoritative for because it could result in downstream clients using stale answers.

 ## Capacity and Eviction